Edit Content

 Get More Sleep.

 We know what you’re thinking.
 “Get more sleep?
 Didn’t they just tell me to wake up earlier?”
 Well, yes.
 But that doesn’t mean you should skimp on sleep.
-Just like getting enough water and exercising regularly, sleep can make a huge difference in your mood, how you perform at most tasks, your hunger levels, and even the way your body digests and processes your food.
+Just like getting enough water and exercising regularly, sleep can make a huge difference in your mood, how you perform most tasks, your hunger levels, and even the way your body digests and processes your food.
 Aim for 7-8 hours at night, even if that means going to bed a bit earlier than you’re used to.
 You may find that the alertness boost you get from getting extra shut-eye helps you to get more accomplished in a shorter day anyway.
 (Are extra trips to the bathroom robbing you of sleep?
 It could be nocturia.
 Read more about this condition and how to treat it here.)

 Be Thankful.

 How we look at life can make a big difference in our attitude, and our health.
 Being grateful for what we have, and noticing the small things throughout the day that are good in your life can bring you more happiness and help you weather a bad day more easily than if you looked at the glass as half empty.
 One way to do this is to write down 2- 3 things you’re grateful for each day.
-Try to be specific as possible.
+Try to be as specific as possible.
 It’s great to be thankful for your kids every single day, but by picking up the little nuances of your day that bring you joy (like the first sip of your morning coffee, or the unexpected kindness of a stranger) you’ll start finding more pleasure in everyday things, leading to a happier and richer life.

 Get Organized.

-This one is a bit loaded, since getting everything in order can be a huge undertaking.
-But getting things organized in your home, car, workplace or anywhere else you spend your time can be hugely rewarding, save you time, and bring you more peace.
-You don’t have to go full on Marie Kondo here, either.
+This one is a bit loaded since getting everything in order can be a huge undertaking.
+But getting things organized in your home, car, workplace, or anywhere else you spend your time can be hugely rewarding, save you time, and bring you more peace.
+You don’t have to go full-on Marie Kondo here, either.
 Start small and make a plan to just do a little bit each day.
 No time to reorganize the kitchen?
 Start with one cabinet a day.
 Bedroom a mess?
 Clean out one drawer or a portion of your closet each weekend.
 By breaking things into smaller chunks, you’ll be able to make consistent progress.
 Just think how much you could accomplish after a couple of months of doing one small bit of organizing each day.

 Take Up A New Hobby.

 We all have that one thing in the back of our minds that we want to do.
-Write a book, learn a foreign language, run a marathon, take up salsa dancing.
+Write a book, learn a foreign language, run a marathon, and take up salsa dancing.
 It’s never too late to accomplish your goals, and by just starting the process, you’ll feel a huge weight off your shoulders and will start to feel like you’re actually taking some steps toward your dreams.
 So find a way to get started today – join a running club, sign up for a class, start a writing group – whatever you need to do to help yourself get moving and stay accountable.
 In three months you’ll be well on your way to making those dreams a reality.

 Be More Social.